Understanding the origins of these terms can help the drilling industry to more effectively apply underlying principles to improve safety performance

 By Marcin Nazaruk, Baker Hughes, a GE company

-In the July/August 2019 issue of this magazine, an article discussed the Human Performance in Well Control Workshop, which highlighted how important human factors (HF) have become in the drilling industry.
+In the July/August 2019 issue of this magazine, an article discussed the Human Performance on Oil Rigs Workshop, which highlighted how important human factors (HF) have become in the drilling industry.
 This article aims to provide background on how the recognition of human factors has evolved to its current stage.

 The beginnings of human performance (HP) can be traced back to 1898.
 Frederick W. Taylor – a mechanical engineer who has been called the father of scientific management – modified the way workers completed their tasks at Bethlehem Steel by providing customized tools.
 These user-centered designs resulted in a threefold increase in daily output.

-He also modified selection, training and work-rest schedules using data collection and statistical analysis.
+He also modified selection, human factors training and work-rest schedules using data collection and statistical analysis.

 The early 1900s was a period when psychology was dynamically growing as a discipline.
 Flying aptitude tests were first developed for the US Army, with other efforts focused on improving selection and training.
 The focus later shifted from pilots to aircraft design, examining the impact of controls, displays and G-forces on pilots’ decisions and behaviors.